MOHAMMADHOSSEIN-JAFARI/PowerBI/README.md

 UL upper limit
 I do not have a new uonit but
 fitst ,manually and an the same time we have acesst to the library "booststrap"
+# 5-May
+reading the slides of bootstrap and cross validation. it definitely needs reviewing